The New Daughter: Plot

 John escapes the mound with Louisa and blocks the tunnel with the leaking fuel canister, but another mound-walker is already there outside.
-Louisa collapses and begs her father not to leave her.
-John looks down at her and sees her beginning to transform into one of the creatures.
-He drops a flare into the leaking diesel fuel and the mound goes up in a huge explosion.
-As Sam watches, the flames are reflected on the glass of the frame.
-A figure is seen emerging, although its identity is unclear.
-Sam asks, "Daddy?", as shadows can also be seen moving in the trees and house behind him.
-A growling creature emerges directly behind him as the screen goes black.
+Louisa collapses and begs John not to leave her.
+He looks down at her and sees her beginning to transform into one of the creatures.
+John drops a flare into the diesel fuel and the mound explodes.
+A figure then emerges.
+Shadows also move in the trees and house.
+A growling creature emerges directly behind Sam.

 Cast

 Production

-The film is based partially on the short story of same name by Irish author John Connolly.
+In January 2007, it was announced Gold Circle Films had acquired a spec script titled The New Daughter by John Travis adapted from the short story of the same name by Irish author John Connolly.

+In October 2007, it was announced Kevin Costner would star in the lead role.

 Filming

 Filming took place primarily at the Wedge Plantation along the Santee River just north of McClellanville, South Carolina.
 Secondary filming was done in McClellanville and on the College of Charleston campus.
 The exterior of the house in which John James finds Roger Wayne was shot at 67 Moultrie St., Charleston, South Carolina.
 The school used in filming is West Ashley Middle School, about 3 miles from the original 1670 Charleston Town settlement (The school was formerly Middleton High School, the alma mater of Darius Rucker, and before that it was St. Andrews Jr. High School).
 School remained in session during filming, with teachers peeking out the windows at Kevin Costner, and film crews and vehicles crowded in between cars in the teachers' parking lot.
 The side entrance of the building was used as the "front" of the school in the movie.
 Air conditioning units were hidden by temporary evergreen trees which were removed after filming.